-The donor may select the name of the entity being funded, so long as the guidelines set forth in this policy are considered, and university approval is granted.
+The donor may select the name of the entity being funded, so long as the guidelines set forth in this policy are met and university approval is granted.
 These guidelines should not be interpreted as a comprehensive list.
 Factors that may be considered by the university in determining the appropriateness of a name include, but are not limited to:

-- Consistency with mission, vision, reputation, and values of the university. - Whether a name may imply the university's endorsement of a political or ideological position or the use of a particular product of service. - Potential conflict of interest (primarily in cases of corporate or organizational naming gifts). - Whether the name reinforces the university's branding standards. - Potential conflict with existing named entities or spaces.
+- Consistency with mission, vision, reputation, and values of the university. - Whether a name may imply the university's endorsement of a political or ideological position or the use of a particular product or service. - Potential conflict of interest. - Whether the name reinforces the university's branding standards. - Potential conflict with existing named entities or spaces.